Mutual Support for Mental Health-Research (MS4MH-R)

 Through our experience of mental health PPIE, we have co-developed a toolkit providing free resources for researchers for carrying out PPIE in sensitive research areas.

-We ask that you acknowledge the MS4MH-R PPIE group should you choose to use any of the resources.
+Please use the citation in the toolkit and guide, should you choose to use any of the resources.

 Help in a crisis